belgianmobileid/doc/authentication.md

 :-------- | :--------| :-----
 **client_id** | Required | It identifies the client.
 This parameter value is generated during registration.
 **response_type** | Required | This defines the processing flow to be used when forming the response.
 Because itsme® uses the Authorization Code Flow, this value MUST be <i>"code"</i>.
-**scope** | Required | It specifies the user's detail your application can access.
-If the user authorizes access to the data defined by the scopes, you will get access to his data's.
+**scope** | Required | It allows the application to express the desired scope of the access request.
+Each scope returns a set of user attributes.
+The scopes an application should request depend on which user attributes the application needs.
+Once the user authorizes the requested scopes, his details are returned in an ID Token and are also available through the /userinfo endpoint.

 governs the access and privileges an user will grant authorization to your application for.